top of page

 Weston, Mackenzie and Dave in Port Angeles WA

-Before departing Washington, we planned a hike in Mt Rainier National Park.
-Unfortunately, the kids had to go back to work so it was just the two of us on the 6.4 mile Skyline Trail hike.
+Prior to leaving Washington, we scheduled a hike in Mt Rainier National Park.
+Unfortunately, the kids had to return to work, so only the two of us went on the 6.4-mile Skyline Trail hike.

 Skyline trail Mt Rainier National Park

-One of the highlights of our fall stay is the Palm Springs Halloween Party.
-The bars are packed and there is a large outdoor concert and costume contest.
-This year 'Fire & Ice' made a return to Palm Springs.
-It was a repeat costume but who cares it was still fun.
+A key feature of our autumn visit is the Palm Springs Halloween Party.
+The bars are crowded, and there's a big outdoor concert along with a costume contest.
+This year, 'Fire & Ice' returned to Palm Springs.
+Although it was a repeat costume, it was still enjoyable.

 Halloween at Hunters Club Palm Springs